wmak/Notes/mds/Lecture - 02.md

 	* If you work hard enough the opportunity is there for you to become wealthy to succeed you just have to work hard enough to do that.

+* Work in capitalist societies alienates people, more one works the more alienation
+* happy shopper
+	* people who enjoy shopping
+	* this is what advestiresrs are describing it's consumers as